Houston, Texas, 1965

 Had something else gone wrong?
 Other than the obvious fallout from the explosion at the Cape?

 Jensen knitted his hands together over his stomach and watched Dean.
 The clock on the wall counted out several seconds.
 “Do you know a girl named Vivian?
 She’s nineteen, a brunette.
+College girl.
 You might have met her at a party at the Reynolds’s.”

-He doubted the engineers had to follow the no-sex requirements.
+Dean had no trouble with those orders, though he doubted the engineers had to follow the no-sex requirements.
 Otherwise that might have explained Jensen and Parsons’s attitudes.

 Dean shrugged.
 “Why are you asking?”